-The intellectual core of the Princeton-Mellon Initiative is an ongoing, flexible colloquium for the discussion and critique of faculty and graduate student research.
+The intellectual core of the Princeton Mellon Initiative, the Mellon Forum is an ongoing, flexible colloquium for the discussion and critique of faculty, student and guest speakers' research.
 At the Forum, Faculty and students present their research, whether a design, model, film chapter, performance, or particular source or problem for discussion.

-A different pair of faculty conveners organize each semester with themes which tap into fresh configurations of the University community to attract new energy.
+A different set of conveners organize each semester with themes which tap into fresh configurations of the University community to attract new energy.
 The Forum welcomes all disciplines.
 Forum events are free and open to the public.

 See our Events page for more information.